dimforge/ncollide/contact_determination/narrow_phase.md

 manifold as soon as only one contact has been detected.
 This is done by applying small artificial rotations to one of the object in contact, and accumulating the new points generated by the wrapped collision detector.
-Therefore, from the user point of view, a full manifold has been generated:
+Therefore, from the user point of view, a full manifold has been generated at
+once:
 <center>
 ![](../img/one_shot_contact.svg)
 </center>